zeroultraosrs/ExplorationGearProg/README.md

 - **Parasailer**: Author of *Parasailer's Gear Progression Chart* and co-author of *BRUHSailer*.
 - **Drøgøn**: Quality assurance and extensive theorycrafting for new meta strategies.
 - **Raze**: Quality assurance and valuable feedback.

+## License
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)](https://creativecommons.org/licenses/by-nc-sa/3.0/) license.

+All images are sourced from the OSRS Wiki, which also follows the same license.